thomaschaplin/snippet-library/README.md

 - Download and extract this repository somewhere
 - Navigate to `chrome://extensions` within chrome
-- Ensure to switch 'Developer mode' on (a toggle at the top right of the page)
+- Ensure to switch `Developer mode` on (a toggle at the top right of the page)
-- Select 'Load unpacked' and then navigate to the  `/extension` folder
+- Select `Load unpacked` and then navigate to the  `/extension` folder
 - Navigate to a website and then right click it to access the `Snippet Library` context menu
 - After executing a snippet you can the code as a bookmarklet by viewing the DevTools console